Apixaban

 • Long-term management of stroke risk in patients with atrial fibrillation

-• Prevention of lower limb venous thrombosis post-surgery
+• Prevention of lower limb deep vein thrombosis post-surgery

-Physicians may adjust dosages based on patient age and renal function; for example, patients with severe kidney disease may require reduced doses to prevent excessive anticoagulation.
+Doctors may adjust doses based on patient age and renal function; for example, patients with severe kidney disease may require reduced doses to prevent excessive anticoagulation.

 Common Side Effects